Oxyaenidae

 Oxyaenidae ("sharp hyenas") is a family of extinct carnivorous placental mammals.
 Traditionally classified in order Creodonta, this group is now classified in its own order Oxyaenodonta ("sharp tooth hyenas") within clade Pan-Carnivora in mirorder Ferae.
 The group contains four subfamilies comprising fourteen genera.
-Oxyaenids were the first to appear during the late Paleocene in North America, while smaller radiations of oxyaenids in Europe and Asia occurred during the Eocene.
+Oxyaenids first appeared during the late Paleocene in North America, with smaller radiations of oxyaenids in Eurasia occurring during the Eocene.

 Etymology

 The name of order Oxyaenodonta comes from Ancient Greek ὀξύς (oxús) 'sharp', name of hyena genus Hyaena and from Ancient Greek ὀδούς (odoús) 'tooth'.

 The name of family Oxyaenidae comes from Ancient Greek ὀξύς (oxús) 'sharp', name of hyena genus Hyaena and taxonomic suffix "-idae".

-Description
+Characteristics

 They were superficially cat-like mammals that walked on flat feet, in contrast to modern cats, which walk and run on their toes.
-Anatomically, characteristic features include a short, broad skull, deep jaws, and teeth designed for crushing rather than shearing, as in the hyaenodonts or modern cats.
+The largest known oxyaenid was Sarkastodon mongoliensis, which could’ve weighed 800 kg.
+However, this may have been an overestimate.
+While many oxyaenids, such as Patriofelis, were carnivores, some such as Oxyaena, were omnivorous.

-Oxyaenids were specialized carnivores that preyed on other terrestrial vertebrates, eggs and insects.
-They were capable of climbing trees, which is suggested by fossil evidence of their paws.
+Many oxyaenids like Patriofelis, were adapted for terrestrial locomotion, however macheroidines were adapted for either scansorial or arboreal locomotion, based on their forelimb morphology.